 Health insurance policies can also vary in terms of what they cover.
 Some health insurance plans may cover the cost of dental implants, while others may not.
 To find out if your health insurance covers implants, you’ll need to check your policy or contact your insurance provider.
 Some types of health insurance that may cover implants include private health insurance and health insurance with a no waiting period for dental coverage.

 What About Dental Implants Overseas in Bali or Thailand?

 As you can imagine, overseas dental treatment, including teeth implants, carries significant risks.
-Australian health insurance won’t cover the dental implant treatment if it’s done overseas, in most cases.
+Australian health insurance won’t cover dental implant treatment if it’s done overseas.

 The promise of lower costs coupled with an exotic holiday might appear too good to pass up.
 However, we strongly advise considering the potential risks and pitfalls associated with seeking dental implant procedures abroad.

 While there may be well-trained and competent dentists in Bali and Thailand, the regulatory standards and enforcement may not always be as stringent as those in Australia.
 As a result, the risk of complications arising from poor infection control, inadequate sterilisation conditions, or substandard implant materials dramatically increases.